How to Get Mothball Smell Out of Clothes – Nori Press

 If you can still smell mothballs after washing, it’s possible that there are moth eggs present on the fabric.
 Throw out any items that might be contaminated with moth eggs or larvae and wash the rest of your clothes.

 Wash items with mothballs separately from other clothes.
+Use odor-free options to preserve clothing and ensure they are free from mothball odors.
 Mothballs will leave a yellow stain on some fabrics, so take care where you store or hang freshly laundered clothing.

 If your clothes are dry clean only, ask for non-chlorine (color-safe) solvents and make sure they are free of mothballs before dropping them off.